Samsawesome/ASC_Class_Wide_projects/Proj 3/docs/experimental_analysis.md

 ## Known Limitations & Anomalies

-### 1. 256B Block Size Performance Anomaly
+### 1. 256B Sequential Block Size Performance Anomaly

-**Observation:** The 256B block size configuration exhibited unexpectedly lower bandwidth compared to adjacent block sizes, breaking the expected performance correlation.
+**Observation:** The 256B sequential block size configuration showed unexpectedly lower bandwidth compared to adjacent block sizes, breaking the expected positive correlation.

-**Hypothesis:** This anomaly likely results from cache thrashing effects in the processor's memory hierarchy.
+**Hypothesis:** This likely results from cache thrashing effects in the processor's memory hierarchy.
 Modern CPU caches typically feature 4-way or 8-way associativity.
 When performing 256B accesses, the workload may be mapping to only 4 cache lines simultaneously, creating contention and reducing effective bandwidth utilization.
-The memory controller's prefetching algorithms may also be less effective at this specific block size, failing to optimize data movement patterns.
+This hints towards my CPU's caches using 4-way associativity.

 ### 2. IOPS Saturation at High Queue Depths

-**Observation:** The read/write mix analysis showed significant read latency variance only in the 100% read configuration, contrary to expected patterns.
+**Observation:** The queue depth sweep revealed a distinct IOPS saturation point where additional queue depth failed to significantly improve throughput.

-**Hypothesis:** This saturation represents the fundamental throughput limit of the storage controller.
-Beyond this point, the device has reached its maximum command processing capability, and additional queued commands only increase latency without improving throughput.
-This behavior is characteristic of Amdahl's Law in storage systems, where parallelization benefits diminish as system bottlenecks become dominant.
+**Hypothesis:** This saturation is the throughput limit of my storage controllers.
+Beyond this point, my device has reached its maximum processing capability, and additional queued commands increase only latency without improving IOPS.

 ### 3. Read Latency Variance in Mixed Workloads

-**Observation:** Read in read/write sweep had only one non-negligable latency error when 100% read
+**Observation:** The read/write mix analysis showed significant read latency error only in the 100% read configuration, contrary to expected patterns.

-**Hypothesis:** This counterintuitive result may stem from the storage controller's quality-of-service (QoS) algorithms and background operations.
-During pure read workloads, the controller may opportunistically execute background maintenance tasks (garbage collection, wear leveling) that temporarily impact read latency.
-In mixed workloads, the controller's scheduling algorithms may prioritize maintaining consistent latency profiles across operation types.
+**Hypothesis:** This counterintuitive result may stem from the storage controller's algorithms and background operations.
+During pure read workloads, the controller may opportunistically execute background maintenance tasks that temporarily impact read latency, such as garbage collection.
+In mixed workloads, the controller's scheduling algorithms may prioritize maintaining consistent latency profiles for read operations.

 ## Block Size & Pattern Sweep Analysis